What is Geodesy?

 Satellite altimetry measures the distance between a satellite and a target on Earth.
 Usually, this is done with a radar altimetry system, which sends a radar pulse to Earth's surface and then measures the time the pulse takes to reach the surface and return to estimate the distance.
 Particular characteristics of the signal, like the magnitude and shape of the waveform, give information on the type of surface surveyed.
 Other altimetry systems exist, like ATLAS (Advanced Topographic Laser Altimeter System), a laser altimetry system on ICESat-2 (scheduled spring 2017).

 These methods are used to survey both sea level and ice altitude.
 These satellite missions last for years, so collect data ideal for climate change studies as the ice and sea levels can be measured over time.
 This data can be compared to data collected from GRACE, to give a complete picture of how ice volume and sea level are changing.
-For more information, see the Aviso+ page on the basics of altimetry, the ICESat-2 page for information on the latest satellite altimetry, and some examples of the results of satellite altimetry at JPL and NOAA.
+For more information, see the Aviso+ page on the basics of altimetry and the ICESat-2 page for information on ice satellite altimetry.
+Some examples of the results of satellite altimetry are at JPL, NOAA, and CU Sea Level Research Group.

 GETSI modules that feature altimetry data: